About JADE

 Exclusionary

-Language that creates unnecessary barriers or implies that certain people are less welcome, without falling neatly into the categories above.
+Language that creates unnecessary barriers or implies certain people are less welcome, without falling neatly into the categories above.

 How does it work?